interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/nominal_behavior.md

 #### Height consistency with Common Dictionary check

 **[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
-This check validates that the Track Direction (**[astm.f3411.v22a.NET0470,Table1,14](../../../../requirements/astm/f3411/v22a.md)**) is valid.
+This check validates that the Height (**[astm.f3411.v22a.NET0470,Table1,14](../../../../requirements/astm/f3411/v22a.md)**), if present, is valid.
 If the observed Height resolution is less than 1 meter, this check will fail.

 #### Height Type consistency with Common Dictionary check

 **[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
-This check validates that the Height Type (**[astm.f3411.v22a.NET0470,Table1,15](../../../../requirements/astm/f3411/v22a.md)**) is valid.
+This check validates that the Height Type (**[astm.f3411.v22a.NET0470,Table1,15](../../../../requirements/astm/f3411/v22a.md)**), if present, is valid.
 If the observed Height Type indicates a value different than Takeoff Location or Ground Level, this check will fail.

 #### Track Direction consistency with Common Dictionary check

 **[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
 This check validates that the Track Direction (**[astm.f3411.v22a.NET0470,Table1,19](../../../../requirements/astm/f3411/v22a.md)**) is valid.
-If the observed Track Direction is less than -359 and is greater than 359 and different than 361 this check will fail.
+If the observed Track Direction is less than -359 or is greater than 359, except for the special value 361, this check will fail.
 If the Track Direction resolution is less than 1 degree, this check will fail.

 #### Speed consistency with Common Dictionary check